• Skip to primary navigation

 2. Add the chocolate and heavy cream to a small, microwave safe bowl.
 Microwave it for 20-30 seconds, then remove from the microwave and stir well.
 It won't be melted at first but stir it anyway.

-3. Continue heating the ganache in increments of 20-30 seconds, stirring thoroughly after each burst.
+3. Continue heating the warm cream and chocolate mixture in increments of 20-30 seconds, stirring thoroughly after each burst.

 4. The mixture will eventually become smooth and creamy.
 It may initially have some lumps from the chocolate.
 If that is the case, microwave it one last time for only 20 seconds, then stir again.
 It should be all smooth now.